ajwills72/rminr/review-power-bayesian-ps.md

 "Rather than a single value, effect sizes are best thought of as a range of possible values with different probabilities (Kruschke).
 However, ..."

+LD: Nice!

 4p1

 I'm still with you at this point, but what about a #powerful #callback along the lines of "Many of the limitations of traditional power calculations highlighted so far can be addressed by doing power calculations using Bayes Factors."

+LD: Great suggestion! #powerful #callback

 4.1p1

 Too much background info?
 Maybe shorten and cite for the really keen.

+LD: I will keep it in anticipation of people outside of our cohort using it.

 4.1algorithm.2

 (40 participant)

 Do you mean "40 per participant"?

+LD: No, 40 participants.
+Amended.

 I have 2 general thoughts on 4.1: